Guatemalan Air Force: Mission and vision

-The mission of the Guatemalan Air Force is to "plan and conduct aerial operations to maintain and guarantee the sovereignty of the national air space, through aerial combat, supporting ground units, with the purpose of dissuading, neutralizing or destroying any threat against national obrectives, as well as cooperating with the other State institutions to accomplish national efforts."
+The mission of the Guatemalan Air Force is to "plan and conduct aerial operations to maintain and guarantee the sovereignty of the national air space, through aerial combat, supporting ground units, with the purpose of dissuading, neutralizing or destroying any threat against national objectives, as well as cooperating with the other State institutions to accomplish national efforts."

-The vision of the Guatemalan Air Force is "The Guatemalan Air Force will transform its Air Commands, its Training and Professionalization Centers, as well as its Air Reserve, to turn them into units with a greater mobilization, coordination and communication between them, to maximize their administrative and operational capacity, basing on a centralized command, and a descentralized execution, and a series of coordinated efforts, to adequately maintain itself organized, equipped and trained to plan, conduct and execute the actions that the Military Defence of the State imposes on the use of air power, as well as participating in military operations in service to the Nation, such as peace maintenance and/or natural disaster prevention.
+The vision of the Guatemalan Air Force is "The Guatemalan Air Force will transform its Air Commands, its Training and Professionalization Centers, as well as its Air Reserve, to turn them into units with a greater mobilization, coordination and communication between them, to maximize their administrative and operational capacity, basing on a centralized command, and a decentralized execution, and a series of coordinated efforts, to adequately maintain itself organized, equipped and trained to plan, conduct and execute the actions that the Military Defence of the State imposes on the use of air power, as well as participating in military operations in service to the Nation, such as peace maintenance and/or natural disaster prevention.
 All of this within the legal statutes of our country, and the search for the most efficient use of assigned resources."

 History

 In 1920 a French military aviation mission opened a flying training school.
 The 'Cuerpo de Aviacion Militar de Guatemala' was established in 1929 – with pioneer pilots Jacinto Rodríguez Díaz and Miguel Garcia Granados Solís, among others – and started to expand in 1934.
 The outbreak of World War II hindered any further expansion until 1942, when Guatemala started to receive lend-lease military assistance.
 Guatemala signed the Inter-American Treaty of Reciprocal Assistance in 1947 at Rio, Brazil.
 The air force was renamed the Fuerza Aerea Guatemalteca (FAG) in 1948.
 In the 1960s, the strike aircraft and basic interceptor used was the F-51 Mustang, supplied from surplus US stocks.

+Guatemalan Civil War

 The first jet aircraft to enter service was the Lockheed T-33 trainer to fight the growing insurgency; the US supplied four jets in 1963, two in 1964 and two more in 1965.
 In 1965, the US also supplied four armed Sikorsky UH-19B helicopters, the first military helicopters in Central America.
 In 1967 the FAG acquired five Bell UH-1B and UH-1D helicopters from the US to reinforce its helicopter force.
 In 1971 the FAG received eight Cessna A-37 Dragonfly fighter-bombers, a Vietnam-proven light attack jet.
 Seven more A-37s were supplied in 1974 and 1975.

 At the beginning of the 1970s, there was also tension concerning a dispute with the United Kingdom over the territorial status of neighboring British Honduras (now Belize).
 In 1970, a T-33 overflew Belize City on a photo-reconnaissance mission.
-In 1971 the FAG forward-deployed seven F-51 Mustangs to an airstrip at Tikal, near the border.
+In 1971 the FAG forward-deployed seven P-51 Mustangs to an airstrip at Tikal, near the border.
 Guatemalan C-47 transport aircraft made parachute drops in daylight near the border area.
 The British reinforced their garrison, but the diplomatic tension eased, and conflict was averted.